Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

 __Conclusion:__

-> So, from this code snippet, we can derive that it checks if the GET Based parameter 'url' is set in the URL, and if it is, it sends a raw HTTP Response Header 'Location' set to the client with value set to whatever is sent in the client's request.
+> So, from this code snippet, we can derive that it checks if the GET based parameter 'url' is set in the URL, and if it is, it sends a raw HTTP Response Header 'Location' set to the client with a value set to whatever is sent in the client's request.

-In other words, it redirects the user to the value he specified in the url parameter.
+In other words, it redirects the user to the value he/she specified in the url parameter.

 ## Exploitation